Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 She went on a jet.

-She might have gone on a jet by herself.
+She might have got a jet by herself.

 Maybe she moved to Australia.